dev-techguy/laravel-multiple-guards/README.md

 </p>

 ## Introduction
 This library helps one to handle multiple guards.
-Read through the read me.
+Read through to understand how to use it.

 ## Installing